ibm-cloud-docs/vpc/bs_snapshots_manage.md

 When you initiate activity on a snapshot, specific Activity tracking events are generated.
 These activities include creating, listing, modifying, and deleting snapshots.
 For more information about the Activity tracking events, see [Snapshots events](/docs/vpc?topic=vpc-at_events#events-snapshots).

-### Activity Tracker JSON examples for snapshot events
+### Activity tracking snapshot event examples in JSON format
 {: #snapshots-vpc-at-event-examples}

-The following example shows the JSON output of an Activity Tracker event that was generated after you successfully created a snapshot.
+The following example shows the JSON output of an activity tracking event that was generated after you successfully created a snapshot.
 The name that you gave the snapshot appears in the response message and reason code `Created`.

 ```json
 {